Many visitors are unprepared for the size of Australia. Maps are deceiving, and what looks like a reasonably short drive can be much longer.

 Overtaking is a major hazard in the outback, visibility is often poor and the chances of a stone hitting and smashing your windscreen are very high.
 On gravel or earth roads, the dust thrown up from vehicles in front makes it almost impossible to see.
 Wait until the dust has settled and if you are in a dust storm pull over and wait until the storm is over.
 Road Trains are another major hazard, some are up to 50m long, 2.5m wide and travel around 90km/h, take this into consideration when you attempt to overtake them.

 Outback weather conditions are harsh at the best of times.
-Dust storms, rain storms and intense heat are fairly standard.
+Dust storms, rainstorms and intense heat are fairly standard.
 Road conditions can change on an almost daily basis.
-Before you set out for your next destination check the conditions with the locals, the tourist information centre, the police, rangers or even at the petrol station.
+Before you set out for your next destination check the conditions with the locals, the tourist information center, the police, rangers or even at the petrol station.

 If you are stranded for any reason the following may help: